Close Menu

 What if You Accidentally Drank Milk Before a Colonoscopy?

-It is possible to have a cup of tea, some hours before your colonoscopy, and forget that you aren’t supposed to have milk.
+It is possible to have a cup of milk and tea, some hours before your colonoscopy, and forget that you aren’t supposed to have milk.
 You may even go as far as having some yoghurt and ice cream, only to realize, as the ice cream melts in your mouth, that you shouldn’t be having them.

 According to research, having low residue diet, LRD, is as effective in giving your doctor a full and clear view of your colon as having a clear liquid diet, CLD, one day before your colonoscopy.
 A low residue diet is a type of diet that limits the consumption of high-fiber foods, such as nuts, seeds, whole grain breads and cereals.
 However, you can eat grains such as white rice, noodles, wheat cream, plain cracker, and cooked cereals.